Categorial Independence and L\'evy Processes: Examples

-Universal products in the category $\algQ$ have been almost completely classified (see \cite{Spe97,BGS02,Mur03,GLa14}).
-Correspondingly, the theory of L{\'e}vy processes could be dealt with by studying the special cases \cite{BGS05}.
-There are two important generalizations of universal products for which a classification is out of reach, and which thus make it much more valuable to have the general path from convolution semigroups to L{\'e}vy processes available just working with the axioms.
-First, Bozeiko, Leinert and Speicher studied so-called \emph{c-freeness}, which is obtained by taking products of pairs of linear functionals on an algebra \cite{BLS96}.
-Following this, Hasebe introduced the \emph{indented product}, which is a product for triples of linear functionals \cite{Has10} and studied also a product for infinitely many functionals \cite{Has11}.
-So instead of $\algQ$, these products give bifunctors for a category $\algQ_n$ whose objects are tuples $(A,\vp_1,\ldots,\vp_n)$.
-Recently, in a series of papers \cite{Voi14,Voi16a,Voi16b} Voiculescu presented a fascinating new notion of independence which he calls \emph{bifreeness}.
-For bifreeness algebras have to come with a free product decomposition $A=A_l\sqcup A_r$ where $A_l$ contains the \emph{left variables} and $A_r$ the \emph{right variables}.
-Although no examples are yet known, many of the theory which can be done for universal products and bifreeness can also be done when the algebra is assumed to be decomposed into a free product of any fixed finite number of subalgebras.
-One comes to study the category $\algQ^{m}$ whose objects are tuples $(A, A_1,\ldots, A_m,\varphi)$, $\varphi\colon A=A_1\sqcup\cdots\sqcup A_m\to \bb C$.
-It is even possible to combine the two generalizations and work in a category $\algQ_n^{m}$, defined in the obvious way.
-For all of these categories one can define universal products, which we suggest to call \emph{polyuniversal products}, and develop the theory of L{\'e}vy processes, as discussed in this paper, as well as other topics related to independence, as has been successfully done with cumulants in \cite{MaSc16}.
+Universal products in the category $\algQ$ have been almost completely classified (see \cite{bGSc02,GLa15,Mur03, Spe97}).
+Correspondingly, the theory of L\'evy processes can be (and has been) dealt with by studying the special cases~\cite{bGSc05}.
+There are two important generalizations of universal products for which a classification is out of reach.
+First, Bozeiko, Leinert and Speicher studied so-called \emph{c-freeness}, which is obtained by taking products of pairs of linear functionals on an algebra~\cite{BLS96}.
+Following this, Hasebe introduced the \emph{indented product}, which is a~product for triples of linear functionals~\cite{Has10p} and studied also a product for infinitely many functionals~\cite{Has11}.
+So instead of~$\algQ$, these products give bifunctors for a category $\algQ_n$ whose objects are tuples $(A,\varphi_1,\dots,\varphi_n)$.
+In another direction, in a series of papers~\cite{Voi14,Voi16a,Voi16b} Voiculescu presented a~fascinating new notion of independence which he calls \emph{bifreeness}.
+To understand bifreeness as categorial independence, algebras have to come with a free product decomposition $A=A_l\sqcup A_r$ into two \emph{faces}, where $A_l$ contains the \emph{left variables} and $A_r$ the \emph{right variables}.\footnote{In practice, left and right variables are not always in free product position from the beginning.
+However, for the purpose of describing the independence, one can always artificially form the free product of the algebras of left and right variables.} One comes to study the category $\algQ^{m}$ whose objects are tuples $(A, A_1,\dots, A_m,\varphi)$, $\varphi\colon A=A_1\sqcup\cdots\sqcup A_m\to \mathbb C$.
+It is even possible to combine the two generalizations and work in a category~$\algQ_n^{m}$, defined in the obvious way.
+For all of these categories one can define (multivariate) universal products, and develop the theory of L\'evy processes, as discussed in this paper, as well as other topics related to independence, as has been successfully done with cumulants in~\cite{MaSc17}.
+In the last years, such multivariate independences have received a lot of attention and many more examples have been found and studied to some extent \cite{G17p,G21p,GHU21p,GHS20,GuSk17,GuSk19,Liu18p,Liu19}.
+The richness of examples when compared to the univariate case underlines the value of general methods applying to all multivariate universal independences at once.